-We had no fair value hedging instruments at December 31, 2017 or 2016.
+We had no fair value hedging instruments at December 31, 2018 or 2017.
 Our interest rate swaps are designated as cash flow hedges.
 Accordingly, the interest rate swaps are recorded as either an asset or liability in the accompanying Consolidated Balance Sheets at fair value.
-The mark-to-market gains or losses on the swaps are deferred and included as a component of AOCL, net of tax, to the extent the hedge is determined to be effective, and reclassified to interest expense in the same period during which the hedged transaction affects earnings.
+The mark-to-market gains or losses on the swaps are deferred and included as a component of accumulated other comprehensive loss ("AOCL"), net of tax, to the extent the hedge is determined to be effective, and reclassified to interest expense in the same period during which the hedged transaction affects earnings.
 The interest rate swaps are assessed for effectiveness and continued qualification for hedge accounting on a quarterly basis.
-For the years ended December 31, 2017 and 2016, the interest rate swaps were deemed to be highly effective.
+For the years ended December 31, 2018 and 2017, the interest rate swaps were deemed to be highly effective.